WGBH/AAPB2/app/views/exhibits/education/notes.md

 <a name="44"></a><sup>44</sup> Moakley Archive and Institute, “Busing in Boston: A Research Guide,” Suffolk University in Boston, last modified 2015, https://www.suffolk.edu/documents/MoakleyArchive/BusingInBostonResearchGuide_2015.pdf, 1.

-<a name="45"></a><sup>45</sup> Bruce Gellerman, “‘It Was Like a War Zone’: Busing in Boston,” WBUR News, last modified September 5, 2014, http://www.wbur.org/news/2014/09/05/boston-busing-anniversary.
+<a name="45"></a><sup>45</sup> Bruce Gellerman, “‘It Was Like a War Zone': Busing in Boston,” WBUR News, last modified September 5, 2014, http://www.wbur.org/news/2014/09/05/boston-busing-anniversary.

 <a name="46"></a><sup>46</sup> *Eyes on the Prize: America's Civil Rights Movement*, “The Keys to the Kingdom (1974-80),” episode 7, PBS, first broadcast February 26, 1990, directed by Jacqueline Shearer and Paul Stekler, written by Steve Fayer.